 - First, move your dog out of the heat and into a cool, shady area that is well-ventilated.

 - Offer your dog cool water, but do not force water into your dog's mouth.
-Try not to let your dog drink excessive amounts at a time.
+Try not to let your dog drink excessive amounts at a time or he may start vomiting.

-- Begin cooling your dog's body temperature using cool water.
-You may place wet rags or washcloths on the foot pads, around the head, on the abdomen, and in the armpits.
+- Begin cooling your dog's body using cool but not extremely cold water.
+You may place wet rags or washcloths on the footpads, around the head, on the abdomen, and in the armpits.
 Replace the cool towels frequently as they warm up.
 Avoid fully covering the body with wet towels as it may trap in heat.
 You can use a fan to help provide cool air.

 - Visit a veterinarian as soon as possible, even if your dog seems better.
 Internal damage might not be obvious to the naked eye, so an examination is necessary.
 Further testing may be recommended to assess damage.